All That Is Mine I Carry With Me

-My Rating: TBR (ARC)
+My Rating: 4 Stars (ARC)

 A mother vanished.
-A father is presumed guilty.
+A father presumed guilty.
 There is no proof.
 There are no witnesses.
 For the children, there is only doubt.
 From the New York Times bestselling author of Defending Jacob. . . .

-One afternoon in November 1975, ten-year-old Miranda Larkin comes home from school to find the house eerily quiet.
+One afternoon in November 1975, ten-year-old Miranda Larkin comes home from school to find her house eerily quiet.
 Her mother is missing.
 Nothing else is out of place.
 There is no sign of struggle.
 Her mom’s pocketbook remains in the front hall, in its usual spot.

 So begins a mystery that will span a lifetime.
 What happened to Jane Larkin?